 The Mariner and Cadet Fields are located 150 km east of the Shetland Islands.
-Siccar Point acquired its 8.89% non-operated interest in the field from JX Nippon in August 2016.
+Siccar Point acquired its 8.89% non-operated interest in the fields from JX Nippon in August 2016.

 Mariner has two main reservoir units: both are Tertiary sand sequences of excellent quality.
 The older sands, known as the Maureen, are comprised of stacked deltas and slope sediments.
 The Heimdal sands lie above the Maureen and are also deltaic and slope sediments but in addition have undergone soft-sediment remobilisation and now form distinct stratigraphic ‘geobodies’.
 Recently acquired 3D seismic has enabled detailed reservoir mapping for both reservoirs with the Heimdal ‘geobodies’ now being mapable as distinct volumes.
 Two exploration wells drilled in 2017 encountered oil filled Heimdal 'geobodies'.
 This confims that additional 'geobodies' exist outside the main field area.

-The Mariner East, Cadet and the Boatswain Fields are discoveries close to the Mariner Field.
+The Mariner East Field is located south east to the Mariner Field.
 Siccar Point acquired its 8.89% non-operated interest in this field from JX Nippon in August 2016.

-Oil was discovered in Mariner East in 1997 in the Maureen reservoir.
+Oil was discovered in Mariner East in 1997 in both the Maureen and Heimdal reservoirs.
 Mariner East lies 5 km to the south-east of Mariner.
-The development concept for the field is dependent on the recoverable resources in the area.
-The current volumes justify a probable sub-sea tie-back to the main Mariner PDQ.
+The field is expected to be developed as a sub-sea tie back to the main Mariner PDQ.